 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.
-SREB serves as a technical advisor to state education agencies, conducts needs assessments and focus groups to help states plan and evaluate implementation, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.

 reports and data

-Connects policymakers with custom information, presentations and assistance on education issues as they arise.
+Connecting policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

 SREB staff, including the President, visited Alabama to meet with legislators and staff and attend committee meetings in 2019.

 Throughout 2018-19, legislators, legislative staff and governor’s staff from Alabama requested assistance on topics including education governance structures.